MrWillCom/awesome/README.md

 *   [Additional-Mods/additionaladditions](https://github.com/Additional-Mods/additionaladditions) - A Minecraft Fabric mod that that aims to add additional uses for Copper, Amethyst and Glow Ink Sacs as well as other useful additional additions to the game.

-*   [MrShieh-X/console-minecraft-launcher](https://github.com/MrShieh-X/console-minecraft-launcher) - A Launcher for Minecraft Java Edition Running On The Console
+*   [MrShieh-X/console-minecraft-launcher](https://github.com/MrShieh-X/console-minecraft-launcher) - 一个在命令行上运行的 Minecraft Java 版启动器 A Minecraft Java Edition Launcher Running on the Command Line

 *   [FabricMC/fabric](https://github.com/FabricMC/fabric) - Essential hooks for modding with Fabric.